 - Find an alternative.
 If it makes your child feel safer, block the problematic site so they won’t run into it again.
 If the content came from a person, block and report them, too.
 Then help your child get back on track to find what they were looking for in the first place.

 - Be aware of the apps, sites, and platforms your child uses.
-Bad stuff can show up almost anywhere, but some sites (especially those that allow kids to chat with strangers) are riskier than others.
+Bad stuff can show up almost anywhere, but some sites and apps (especially those that allow kids to chat with strangers) are riskier than others.

 - Finally, if you or your child find suspected online enticement, abuse, or sexual exploitation of a child, obscene material sent to a child, a misleading domain name or misleading words or images on the internet that lead to such content—file a report with the National Center for Missing and Exploited Children (NCMEC) online at www.cybertipline.com, or call 1-800-843-5678.